ImmacularIT/DebianAIServerSetup/00-Debian Server Preparation/01-Install-Sudo.md

 apt autoremove
 ```

-Enter the name of the user (username) that will be given Sudo rights:
+Enter the name of the user (username) that will be given the Sudo rights:

 ```bash
 usermod -aG sudo (username)